- How is bile duct cancer treated?

 One option might be having a living donor (often a close relative) give a part of their liver for transplant.
 This can be successful, but it carries risks for the donor.
 Another option might be to treat the cancer first with chemotherapy and radiation.
 This is followed by a transplant when a liver becomes available.
 Clinical trial results using this approach have been promising.

 Like other surgeries for bile duct cancer, a liver transplant is a major operation with potential risks (bleeding, infection, complications from anesthesia, etc.).
 But there are also some additional risks after this surgery.

-In this palliative procedure, the surgeon creates a bypass around the tumor blocking the bile duct by connecting part of the bile duct before the blockage with a part of the duct that lies past the blockage.
+- Biliary bypass: One option at this point is to do a biliary bypass to allow the bile to flow into the intestines to reduce symptoms such as jaundice or itching.
+Different types of biliary bypass operations may be done, based on the location of the blockage.
+In these procedures, the surgeon creates a bypass around the tumor blocking the bile duct by connecting part of the bile duct before the blockage with a part of the duct that lies past the blockage, or with the intestine itself.
 Often, the gallbladder is used to provide some of the bypass.

 - Stent placement: If a bypass can’t be done, the surgeon may place a plastic or expandable metal tube (called a stent) inside the bile duct to keep it open.

 These palliative procedures are discussed further in the section “Palliative therapy for bile duct cancer.”